 4th International Conference on “Advances in 3D Printing & Modelling”

-Euro 3D Printing is an extraordinary event designed for the International professionals to facilitate the dissemination and application of research findings related to 3D Printing & 3D Modelling.
+“Advances in 3D Printing & Modelling” (Euro 3D Printing 2019) focuses in establishing a new module to share with the Society the excitement and ideas for the creation and exchange of knowledge and information in the scientific field through our journal, conferences and other means.
+The conference invites participants from all leading universities, research institutions and leading companies to share their research experiences on all aspects of this rapidly expanding field attracting the audience from Europe, USA, Middle East, Asia Pacific.
 The conference invites participants from all leading universities, research institutions and leading companies to share their research experiences on all aspects of this rapidly expanding field.
-We wish to share with your Society the excitement and ideas for the creation and exchange of knowledge and information in the scientific field through our journal, conferences and other means.
-You will find it interesting that through us you can reach world class university academicians, eminent scientists from research institutions and experts from the 3D Printing & 3D Modelling industries/companies.
+We wish to share with your Society the excitement and ideas for the creation and exchange of knowledge and information in the scientific field.
+For more please see: https://euro3dprinting.conferenceseries.com

 Related News